CZ-NIC/fred-docs/AdminManual/Installation/SystemInit.rst

 There are two ways to initialize the system:

-* you can run a :ref:`script for a quick setup <init-zone-script>` of a single TLD zone, or
+* you can run the provided :ref:`config-zone script <init-zone-script>` for a quick setup of a single TLD zone – see below, or
-* you can use administration tools directly to input custom data – this is described in detail in the :ref:`Registry initialization
+* you can use administration tools directly to input custom data – this is described in detail in the :doc:`../RegistryInitialization` chapter.
-  <FRED-Admin-RegInit>` chapter.

 .. _init-zone-script: